Screenshot 1: file

 settings it is possible to set on of the pre-set high

-contrast theme, which passes dark system colors (which can be further
+contrast theme, which passes dark system colors to all non-UWP

 Supported